YashM8/DoS-Analysis/README.md

    - Needle width used.
    - Rows to skip, which is the number of rows that are skipped in each frame.
    - Show value.
 Set to `True` to show the video being processed and the plot with overlay.
-   - Breaks, which are the number of breaks for the piecewise linear fit.
-The default is 6 segments.
+   - Breaks, which is the number of segments for the piecewise linear fit.
+The default is 6.

 2. Allow time to process the files.
 The progress will be displayed in the console.
 The number of files processed will be shown.
 And the number of files with bad data will be shown, typically files with very low concentration.
 You can identify bad data as folders starting with `0_FLAG_<File Name>`.